Sleep deprivation has a significant impact on cognitive function, affecting our ability to remember, pay attention, and make decisions.

 These conditions involve extreme shifts in emotions which can be exacerbated by inadequate amounts of quality sleep.
 Sleep deprivation also affects our ability to regulate emotions; studies have shown that those who don’t get enough rest are more likely to become overwhelmed by negative thoughts or feelings than those who do.

-The Effects of Sleep Deprivation on Work Performance and Productivity
+The Effects of Sleep Deprivation on Work Performance

-This can lead to decreased efficiency in the workplace, with tasks taking longer than usual or being completed incorrectly due to lack of focus.
-Furthermore, research has shown that inadequate amounts of rest can reduce motivation levels and increase stress levels which further impacts job performance.
+The decrease in attention span associated with a lack of sleep can lead to decreased efficiency in the workplace, with tasks taking longer than usual or being completed incorrectly due to lack of focus.

 The Effects of Sleep Deprivation on Relationships: How Lack of Sleep Can Affect Social Interactions and Communication